• Skip to main content

 Easy Vegan Sushi

-The idea of an 'easy' sushi platter might be a bit hard to believe, and I'm not promising this is super-speedy, (you're probably looking at about 40 minutes prep time, and then 30 minutes assembly of the sushi - you could prep the night before if you don't have time to do it all in one go).
+The idea of an 'easy' sushi platter might be a bit hard to believe, and I'm not promising this is super-speedy - perhaps 45 minutes prep time then 45 minutes assembly of the sushi.
+Much of the preparation could be done the night before if you don't have time to do it all in one go.

-But there's nothing difficult about making sushi, just follow the instructions and my little videos below, and you can't go wrong.
+But there's nothing difficult about making vegan sushi, just follow the step-by-step photos and my video below, and you can't go wrong.
 (Probably).

 Jump to: